zou-Justin/APCSFinalProject/README.md

 Justin 6/5/2021
 I finish position of dead pieces for black and added a small timer that only shows the time.

+Adam 6/6/21:
+I made the positioning of the dead pieces nicer